Our Lady of Endor Coven: Beliefs

 This general Serpent is also the wise Word of Eve.
 This is the mystery of Eden: this is the river that flows out of Eden.
 This is also the mark that was set on Cain, whose sacrifice the god of this world [the creator god] did not accept whereas he accepted the bloody sacrifice of Abel: for the lord of this world delights in blood.

 Sloane believed in a horned god, which he said was revealed to him in the woods when he was a child.
 This horned god, according to him, was the original and most ancient god ever worshipped by humans (he explains that anthropology has proven this).
 After seeing Margaret Murray's book The God of the Witches (published in 1931), he said he realized that the horned god was Satan (Sathanas).
 Sloane had become very active in the Spiritualist Church movement, being a minister in a Spiritualist Church since the 1930s, and traveling to various locations in Ohio to perform services.
 He describes his coven of Sathanas as developing out of his occupation with Spiritualism.

 Sloane also corresponded with his contemporary Gerald Gardner (the founder of the Wicca movement, who died in 1964), concerning Sloane's interest in portraying true witches as worshiping Satan, or "Sathanas", a view which Gardner himself fought against in his writings.
-However, Sloane did believe that, while "gnosis" referred to knowledge, and "wicca" referred to wisdom, modern witches had fallen away from the true knowledge, and instead had begun worshipping a fertility god, a reflection of the creator god.
+However, Sloane believed that, while "gnosis" referred to knowledge, and "wicca" referred to wisdom, modern witches had fallen away from the true knowledge, and instead had begun worshipping a fertility god, a reflection of the creator god.

 When the Church of Satan appeared in the 1960s, Sloane began corresponding with Anton LaVey, with an interest in finding more Satanists to participate in his own organization.
-Sloane highly recommended the book The Gnostic Religion, and selections from it were sometimes read at ceremonies.
+Sloane highly recommended the 1958 book The Gnostic Religion, and selections from it were sometimes read at ceremonies.